What Is Chronic Illness?

 Inflammation Rises — Chronically

-Inflammation will be chronically higher in chronic illness.
+Inflammation is higher in chronic illness.

 Inflammation especially rises after eating — due to endotoxin — as well as after exposure to environmental irritants.
 The body’s immune response kicks in — and stays on 24/7.